Casneil/bestIt/readme.md

 [Test Api Endpoints](http://localhost:5000/api-docs)

 ## FAQ

+#### can I use a fake email address to recieve my time password.
+No, you will need an actual email address to recieve your login code.

 #### I did not recieve a email with a one time password.
 Please check your spam folder as sometimes emails ends up there